 A new Percussion concerto that mixes Electronic dance music with orchestra

 The Lansing Symphony and guest percussionist Lisa Pegher created something new in the orchestra’s season finale Friday.
-The world premiere of “Northern Nights,” an ambitious electro acoustic percussion concerto by Ann Arbor composer Paul Dooley, was a seamless fusion of natural and synthetic sounds, a sensuous clinch of skin and circuitry.
+The world premiere of “Northern Nights (aka Circuits and Skins),” an ambitious electro acoustic percussion concerto by Ann Arbor composer Paul Dooley, was a seamless fusion of natural and synthetic sounds, a sensuous clinch of skin and circuitry.
 It was also a rare combination of pretty sounds and profound resonance, a premiere to be proud of.

 It helps to know that the concerto was inspired by a festival of electronic dance music amid the California redwoods, giving the music a meaty theme: technology’s subtle saturation of the natural world.